mhantsch/maxtend/documentation/documentation.md

 ![Overview of the layout of a maxtended keyboard.](../images/Maxtend-black.png)

 Maxtend is designed to minimise hand movements and enable keyboard operations mostly from the home row hand positions.
-It is optimised for 60% keyboards (no number pad, no navigation cluster, no function row), but works equally well on TKL or even full keyboards.
+It is optimised for 60% keyboards (no number pad, no navigation cluster, no function row), but works equally well on TKL[^tkl] or full-size keyboards.

 - A short press and release of CapsLock (labelled "Maxtend") will work as Backspace, as in original Colemak.
 - Holding CapsLock ("Maxtend") together with other keys works as an additional function layer, and contains useful navigation functions, e.g. cursor movement.
-- Holding Tab ("Numtab") enables a virtual number pad, allowing easy number entry.
+- Holding Tab ("Numtab") enables a virtual nulmber pad, allowing easy number entry.

 On a UHK[^uhk], additional functionality is available, e.g. mouse control, 2-axis scrolling, mouse jitter keep-alive, media and volume control.

-[^uhk]: [Ultimate Hacking Keyboard](https://www.ultimatehackingkeyboard.com), an external, split USB keyboard with optional extra modules.
-The UHK offers advanced key configuration, layers, programming capabilities via a macro programming language, and mouse control.

 ### Base layer